 PHASE 3: STABILIZATION PHASE

-Stabilization phase requires exercises and neuro-musculoskeletal re-education to retrain the previously injured tissues.
+The stabilization phase requires exercises and neuro-musculoskeletal re-education to retrain the previously injured tissues.
 The frequency of visits in this phase is approximately once every 2-3 weeks.
 Adjustments of subluxations are coupled with balance exercises, ball exercises, synergy system exercises as well as Neuro-Muscular Retraining.